-The focus of the newly founded institute on biological research also has its roots in the work and interests disciplinary approach at a very early stage and applied physical-chemical methods to answer biological questions - a good reason to name the institute after him.
+The focus of the newly founded institute on biological research also has its roots in the work and interests of Karl Friedrich Bonhoeffer.
+He pursued a strong interdisciplinary approach at a very early stage and applied physical-chemical methods to answer biological questions - a good reason to name the institute after him.